-ITN Productions Industry News and the Association for Learning Technology (ALT) are co-producing The Future of Learning, a bespoke programme that will explore the benefits of technology to assist learning, training and development for staff, and highlighting the importance of the Edtech sector.
+The Association for Learning Technology and ITN Productions launch The Future of Learning, a news-style co-production exploring the benefits of technology to assist learning, training & development for staff and students, and highlights the importance of the EdTech sector.

 About ITN Productions Industry News

-ITN Productions produces bespoke creative and commercial content for broadcasters, businesses, brands, rights holders and digital channels.
+ITN Productions produces bespoke creative and commercial content for broadcasters, businesses, brands, rights holders, and digital channels.
 Industry News forms part of this offering and is a communications tool for leading industry bodies and national associations produced in a broadcast news-style programme format, including interviews, news items and sponsored editorial profiles.

 For more information follow us on Linkedin: ITN Productions Industry News/Twitter: @ITNPIndNews or visit: www.itnproductions.co.uk

 The Association for Learning Technology are the leading professional body for Learning Technology in the UK.
 ALT supports a collaborative community for individuals and organisations from all sectors including Further and Higher Education and industry and provide professional recognition and development.
 Membership is open to all with a professional interest in using digital technologies for learning, teaching and assessment.
 ALT’s overall charitable objective is "to advance education through increasing, exploring and disseminating knowledge in the field of Learning Technology for the benefit of the general public".
 Our core activities are focused on membership services that help us achieve our strategic aims and generate the majority of ALT’s income as an independent charity.